What is Microsoft Teams?

 Collaboration using Microsoft Office Applications | Teams is specifically designed to allow real-time collaboration on files using Microsoft Office Applications.
 All Teams users can use the built-in engine to quickly update files such as Word documents, Excel spreadsheets, PowerPoint presentations and more. | Files can be opened using Microsoft Office web-applications and updated in real time (no latency; works well for collaborative editing).
 Files can be opened using Microsoft Office desktop applications and updated as OneDrive syncs (low latency; possibility of editing conflicts being introduced). |

 Processing and BI Engines | Teams is a purely cloud-based application and does not allow the use of data processing and BI engines with UBC’s current implementation. | Because of its sync functionality, Microsoft OneDrive may interfere with data processing and BI engines.
-If you are using such applications, one of the following options is recommended:

 |

-API Connections and Custom Apps | Teams is a purely cloud-based application and does not allow the use of data processing and BI engines with UBC’s current implementation. | |
+API Connections and Custom Apps | Teams is a purely cloud-based application and does not allow the use of API connections and custom apps with UBC’s current implementation. | |

 Use the tool as a Database | Teams and OneDrive are not intended to be used as, or to host databases with UBC’s current implementation. |